glotzerlab/software/doc/clusters/expanse.rst

 Expanse (SDSC)
 ---------------

 Expanse_ is an HPC cluster at SDSC with GPU and CPU nodes.
-Apply for resources on Bridges through the XSEDE_ program.
+Apply for resources on Expanse through the XSEDE_ program.

 .. _Expanse: https://www.sdsc.edu/support/user_guides/expanse.html